Moddable-OpenSource/moddable/documentation/Moddable SDK – Getting Started.md

 	mcconfig -d -m -p esp32
 	```

+> The ESP32 communicates with the Linux host via the ttyUSB0 device.
+On Ubuntu Linux the ttyUSB0 device is owned by the `dialout` group.
+If you get a **permission denied error** when flashing the ESP32, add your user to the `dialout` group:
+>
+	sudo adduser <username> dialout
+	sudo reboot

 > Note that the first time you build an application for the ESP32 target, the toolchain may prompt you to enter configuration options.
 If this happens, accept the defaults.

 ## Debugging applications